Want personalized picks that fit your family?

 Talk to your kids about ...

-Families can talk about why the animals in the film used force to address conflict.
+Families can talk about why the animals in The Voyages of Young Doctor Dolittle used force to address conflict.
 How else could they have resolved their differences?

 Go to the library and check out a Doctor Dolittle book.
 How is it similar to or different than this movie?